November is osteoporosis awareness month. Learn about about eight ways to reduce your risk of developing osteoporosis.

 4. Limit high sodium foods

 Sodium doesn’t affect your overall calcium balance if you are getting enough calcium.
 However, if you are not getting sufficient calcium, eating foods that contain high sodium levels can cause your body to lose calcium and can lead to bone loss.
-For general health it is wise to try to limit the amount of processed, packaged and canned foods that you eat each day.
 For tips on how to limit sodium intake, click here.

 5. Drink caffeine sensibly